Frequently Asked Questions

 Although the actual treatment time may be as little as 20 to 30 minutes, you should allow 60 minutes each day for your appointment.

-Stroke is the third leading cause of death in the United States.
-Each year, 750,000 people suffer strokes and 150,000 of them do not survive.
+Stroke is the fifth leading cause of death in the United States.
 Better efforts and new drugs that help prevent stroke promise to lower the number of fatalities.
 Of those who do survive, about one-third have mild impairments, one-third are moderately impaired and one-third are severely impaired.
 Physicians now know that many strokes are not sudden "accidents of nature" but the predictable outcome of an unhealthy lifestyle.
 Taking action now can substantially reduce your risk.
 Below are answers to some commonly asked questions about stroke.

 What is a stroke?